Looking for a Forever firm with high-profile tech work and a Cali-cool culture? Look Mo further.

 Interviews

-Around 50 out of the hundreds of applicants are invited for a first-round interview between January and February.
-This takes place with a member of the recruiting team and two associates and covers the ‘why law?’ and ‘why MoFo?’ questions as well as competency-based questions.
-There is also a straightforward legal question for those who have already studied law, or a question designed to ascertain commercial awareness if law has not yet been studied.
-In addition, Nasskau tells us that“we’ll ask open-ended questions about a candidate’s application and experience to get to know them better.
-Our trainees come from a diverse range of backgrounds so there’s not one key trait we look for, but we do like to see an ability to work collaboratively with others, an inquisitive mind, demonstrable engagement with legal topics and evidence of a genuine interest in MoFo.”
-Nasskau continues: “Those who strike the right balance between being prepared but not having scripted their answers tend to make the best impression.”
+Around 50 out of the hundreds of applicants are invited to a first-round interview between January and February.
+The initial interview takes place with a member of the recruiting team and two associates and covers the ‘why law’ and ‘why MoFo’ questions as well as competency-based questions.
+There is also a legal question for those who have already studied law, or a question designed to ascertain commercial awareness or legal knowledge obtained if law has not yet been studied.

 The vacation scheme

-Usually, between 15 to 18 candidates make it onto either of the firm’s two fortnight-long vacation schemes in June and July.
-Attendees sit in one department per week and tackle tasks that are usually given to trainees.
-“I was proofreading, listening to client calls, researching and writing articles,” one trainee recalled.
-Students are also set an assessed research project at the start of the scheme, alongside some other quicker turnaround tasks, which assesses their ability to balance deadlines and evaluates different skill sets.
+As one trainee recalled, “I was proofreading, listening to client calls, researching and writing articles.”
+With benchmark assessments, students are also set an assessed research project at the start of the scheme, alongside some other quicker turnaround tasks, which assesses their ability to balance deadlines and evaluates different skill sets.

-Throughout the fortnight, recruiters are keen to see students “building relationships across the whole office, demonstrating their initiative, showcasing their technical ability and enjoying themselves.”
+Throughout the fortnight, recruiters are keen to see students building relationships across the whole office, demonstrating their initiative, showcasing their technical ability and enjoying themselves.
 Feedback on performance in tasks and interactions with the team during the vacation scheme forms the basis of training contract offers.
-“We invite feedback from everyone, not just those who you may have completed work for,” Nasskau says.
-So keep in mind who you are speaking to throughout the scheme!
+So, keep in mind who you are speaking to throughout the scheme!

 Pro Bono Initiatives at MoFo

-Attorneys in the London office partner with a variety of organisations on pro bono projects, such as Advocates for International Development, TrustLaw, JUSTICE, PILnet, Asylum Aid, Zacchaeus 2000 Trust (Z2K), The Chancery Lane Project, the Centre for Reproductive Rights, the Nature Conservancy, Prime Advocates, Not Beyond Redemption, Human Rights Watch, the Public International Law & Policy Group, and APPEAL (Centre for Criminal Appeals).
+Attorneys in the London office partner with a variety of organisations on pro bono projects, such as Advocates for International Development, TrustLaw, JUSTICE, PILnet, Asylum Aid, Zacchaeus 2000 Trust (Z2K), The Chancery Lane Project, the Center for Reproductive Rights, the Nature Conservancy, Prime Advocates, and the Public International Law & Policy Group.

 The London office is a member of the Collaborative Plan for Pro Bono in the UK, a law firm-led initiative to promote pro bono work, in which members commit to strive for an average of 25 pro bono hours per attorney, per year in their UK offices.
-Last year, MoFo's London lawyers averaged over 69 pro bono hours per attorney.
-Work examples include:
+Last year, lawyers from the London office averaged 71 pro bono hours per attorney.
+Examples of work the London-based lawyers have undertaken include:

-- Collaborating on disability benefit appeals with Z2K, a London-wide charity working to combat poverty.
-Since the partnership began in early 2018, numerous members of the London office - including partners, associates, trainees, and paralegals - have worked on cases for low-income, disabled clients who were receiving disability benefits that were inadequate to cover their needs.
-To date, we have taken on 93 individual cases, with a success rate of over 90% for those cases that have gone to hearing.
+▪ Collaborating on disability benefit appeals with Z2K, a London-wide charity working to combat poverty.
+Since the partnership began in early 2018, numerous members of the London office — including partners, associates, trainees, and paralegals — have worked on cases for low-income, disabled clients who were receiving disability benefits that were inadequate to cover their needs.
+To date, the firm has taken on over 100 individual cases, with a success rate of over 90% for those cases that have gone to hearing.

 ESG at MoFo